ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 `/`.

-Unlike HTTP, the `authority` portion of the URL is not communicated in the client indication.
+Unlike HTTP, the `authority` portion of the URL is not communicated in the headers.
 As QuicTransport has its own connection dedicated to it, the host name portion can be retrieved from the `server_name` TLS extension
 {{?RFC6066}}.

 The server MAY use the value of the "Path" field in any way defined by the